kirenz/regression/docs/case-duke.md

 (section-lm-lab)=
-# Case study houses
+# Case study

 The goal of this case study is to build a model for predicting the sale price of a house based on a particular home’s characteristics.

-We will start with data exploration and afterwards demonstrate how to build linear regression models with 3 different Python modules:
+We will start with data exploration and afterwards demonstrate how to build regression models with 3 different Python modules:

 1. [statsmodels](https://www.statsmodels.org/stable/index.html)
 1. [scikit-learn](https://scikit-learn.org/stable/)